Show All Answers

 Passport application services are offered by appointment only on Monday, Thursday, and Friday, 12:00 - 4:00 pm, and Saturday, 10:00 am - 3:00 pm.
 (The passport desk is closed on Tuesday and Wednesday.)
 Please check our web page or call 206-957-2834 for details regarding fees and documents to bring with you.

-Passports are sent directly to your mailing address within 18 weeks.
-(This includes 12 weeks for routine processing and up to 6 weeks for mailing times on the front and back end.)
+Passports are sent directly to your mailing address within 14 weeks.
+(This includes both the processing time and mailing times on the front and back end.)
 Please check www.travel.state.gov for the most up-to-date processing times.

 No, the Passport Agent does not need to see your social security card.
 However, you must know your social security number as it is required on all applications.
 Applicants who do not provide their social security number will experience delays in the processing, or possibly the denial, of their application.
 If a child applicant has never been issued a social security number, a statement to that effect must be submitted along with the application.